leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 Make sure everything is working.
 After adding a new comment it should show up in your list.

-Now that we have the ability to add comments, we ought to allow the user to upvote the comments.
+Now that we have the ability to add comments, we can allow the user to upvote the comments.
 Next to each comment, we will place a click-able character that the user can select to increment the upvotes.
 Notice that the parameter to incrementUpvotes is passed by reference so the list is automatically rearranged.

 First, modify the list html to have the clickable character: 👍.